toychicken/lrg.io/content/articles/spikes-pocs-prototypes-and-the-mvp.md

 A POC should :

-* Have key objective about what it’s trying to prove e.g. “This will give the user more space for key functions without breaking the navigation”
+* Have key objective about what it’s trying to prove e.g. "This will give the user more space for key functions without breaking the navigation"
 * Be timeboxed.
 It’s easy to just keep going and going and going…
 * Be small — what’s the least amount of work required to get the job done?

 There’s a hint in the name here.
 The objective is to prove that your concept can work.
 Don’t undersell your POC though.
 If it needs high-fidelity production to prove it’s worth, go for it!